Ishaan-Jog/presense/README.md

 # 🛡️ PreSense

 PreSense is a Streamlit dashboard for real-time smart-infrastructure risk monitoring.
-It combines live Open-Meteo weather data, a city-specific RandomForest model, a digital-twin map, telemetry logs, and an optional AI playbook to simulate how a municipal response system could react to changing conditions.
+It combines live Open-Meteo weather data, a city-specific RandomForest model from Scikit-learn, a digital-twin map, telemetry logs, and an optional AI playbook to simulate how a municipal response system could react to changing conditions.

 Built as part of the **Edunet IBM SkillsBuild Internship** program.